nahidn228/nahidn228/README.md

 ## 🌟 **About Me**

 <p align="left">✨ Creating bugs since 2024<br>📚 I'm currently learning TypeScript, and improving my full-stack development skills.<br>🎯 Goals: To become a top-tier Full-Stack Developer and contribute to impactful open-source projects.<br> 💡 **Open to Collaboration**: Have a great idea?
-Let's build it together! <br>🎲 Fun fact: I turn caffeine into code and ideas into reality!</p>
+Let's build it together! <br>📖 Exploring industry best practices to create robust, production-ready applications.   <br>🎲 Fun fact: I turn caffeine into code and ideas into reality!</p>

 ###